-Workplace wellbeing has been moving up the agenda since the pandemic, but are we addressing the issue in sufficient depth?
-A new article series with Adrianse explores a more holistic framework for health and work
+Workplace wellbeing has moved up the agenda since the pandemic, but are we addressing the issue in sufficient depth?
+Adrianse explores a more holistic framework for health and work in new article series

 As Chinmayee Ananth, a director of global design firm Adrianse, explains: ‘The way we think about health has changed since Covid-19.
 The drive to design wellness-compliant workspace is now very strong.
 But while such initiatives are expanding, too many are just transactional and programmatic.
 We need to think more deeply and conceptually about how healthy work can be defined from multiple perspectives.’

 This WORKTECH Academy series, in collaboration with Adrianse, aims imagine an integrated approach to health and work where workspaces actively function to enhance healthy living.
 To do this, the various systems that comprise the workplace – technological, natural, material, cultural, human and spatial – need to be aligned within a holistic framework.

 So, what makes a healthy workplace?
 The first article introduces the series and opens this discussion, examining the question at three scales – the city, the workplace and the home.
 This allows for reflection about how different urban systems impact health, how some types of workplace are often overlooked when it comes to health, and the range of flexible options and home environments that vary from individual to individual.
 Read the full article here.

 In the second article we look at hybrid working and the ways in which technological change has altered how we live and work.
 With the rise of hybrid, we have confronted the joys and challenges of technologically enabled working.
 But Adrianse believes that better workspace design is part of the solution to these problems, helping provide spaces that bring new purpose to the office.
 Find out more here.

 From biophilia to biomorphism